Questions and answers on the SNB as a company

 Where is the constitutional basis for the SNB explained in detail?

 The main legislation governing the SNB and its activities is the National Bank Act (NBA).
 The NBA details the SNB's constitutional mandate and independence.
 It describes the SNB's individual tasks and charges it with ensuring price stability, while taking due account of economic developments.
 The NBA also defines the SNB's duty of accountability and duty to provide information towards the Federal Council, parliament and the public, which constitutes a counterweight to its independence (Questions and answers on the SNB's independence and its relationship with the Confederation).
 The NBA also confers on the SNB the note-issuing privilege, in other words, the sole right to issue Swiss banknotes.

 What is the SNB's legal form?

-The SNB's legal form, as Switzerland's central bank, is that of a special-statute joint-stock company.
+The SNB, as Switzerland's central bank, is a special-statute joint-stock company.
 Unless defined otherwise in the NBA, the provisions of the Code of Obligations relating to joint-stock companies apply.
 The SNB is administered with the cooperation and under the supervision of the Confederation.
 This mixed legal form, which unites elements from private and public law, was chosen upon the SNB's establishment in 1907 and has been retained ever since.

 Who owns the SNB?